DaveO-Home/embedded-acceptance-tests-ng/public/README.md

 * `cd public/parcel/build`
 * `gulp watch` or `gulp serve`.

-At this point you can start a browser and enter `localhost:3080/testapp_dev.html`.
-Now using the built-in development from `Parcel 2`.
-Notice the shortened url.
-You can also use just `localhost:3080`.
+At this point you can start a browser and enter `localhost:3080/dist_test/parcel/appl/testapp_dev.html`.
+Now using the built-in development from `Parcel 2` and .proxyrc file.

 2\. ***Test Driven Development(tdd) Window*** -